vacationlabs/haskell-webapps/README.md

 ## Phase 2.1: JS-powered SPA

-* Step 1: Domain-API mentioned in the section above will be reused
+1. Domain-API mentioned in the section above will be reused
-* Step 2: Write JSON-based API to access the domain API
+2. Write JSON-based API to access the domain API
   * Servant + Aeson
   * Yesod + Aeson
   * Snap + Aeson
-* Step 3: Write SPA in Haskell-powered technologies
+3. Write SPA in Haskell-powered technologies
   * GHCJS + Reflex-FRP
   * Any other?

 ## Phase 2.2: Server-powered HTML UI

-* Step 1: Domain-API mentioned in the section above will be reused
+1. Domain-API mentioned in the section above will be reused
-* Step 2: Convert HTML into templates, and wire up the UI as per the spec:
+2. Convert HTML into templates, and wire up the UI as per the spec:
   * Shakespearean templates
   * Lucid
   * Blaze